A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - What are average prices?

-- How can I be sure to see Federer (or Rafael Nadal, Novak Djokovic, Sasha Zverev, Serena Williams, Naomi Osaka, Sloane Stephens, etc)?
+- How can I be sure to see Carlos Alcaraz, Novak Djokovic, Coco Gauff, etc)?
 See FAQ #1

-- Can I predict when Roger Federer [or my favorite player] will play on a specific day or night?
+- Can I predict when my favorite player will play on a specific day or night?
 See FAQ #1

 - How does the draw influence when players are scheduled?
 Do rankings affect the draw?